indiqusdocs/stpi/docs/Compute/RHELInstances/ViewingGraphsandUtilizationofRHELInstances.md

 The following graphs are available on a 24-hour time-scale graph with a 30-day trend line for the following parameters:

-- CPU utilisation
+- CPU Utilisation
-- RAM utilisation
+- RAM Utilisation
 - Network Input
 - Network Output